schollz/workshops/2023-03-ceti-supercollider/lush-sound-baths/README.md

 Download the slides [here](https://docs.google.com/presentation/d/1O3bxRUxgUh74-HYxpOA3cblAVFEAjmFF7cgtg4bgjUM/edit?usp=sharing).

+The slides will cover the introduction and the installation which is also covered here:

 ## Installation

 To get started we will need to install SuperCollider and then install the nessecary libraries.